Compatibility

 • ITP 2.1 deletes all JavaScript cookies 7 days after the last visit on a website.

-The Contentsquare Tracking Tag is compatible with all JavaScript frameworks for single-page application, including Angular, React, Vue, Ember…
+The Contentsquare Tracking Tag is compatible with all JavaScript frameworks for single-page applications, including Angular, React, Vue, Ember…

 Contentsquare supports iFrames, including for Zoning and Session Replay.